bhdouglass/clickable/docs/getting-started.rst

 as an argument every time: ``clickable publish --apikey XYZ`` Or you can set it as an environment variable: ``export OPENSTORE_API_KEY=XYZ`` (you can add this to your ``~/.bashrc`` to keep it set).

-Publishing for Xenial is just as easy, just run ``clickable publish --xenial`` with your api key setup like above.